alphagov/cf_app_discovery/README.md

 ### Developing the service broker

-The application has a `manifest.yml` which has a cloud foundry config and can be deployed to the PaaS by running `cf push`, this should create a `prometheus-service-broker` and a `prometheus-target-updater` app.
+The application has `manifest-*.yml` files, which have a cloud foundry config and can be deployed to the PaaS by running `cf push`, this should create a `prometheus-service-broker` and a `prometheus-target-updater` app.

-`manifest.yml` uses the `prometheus-targets-access-dev` user provided service in order to access the dev targets s3 bucket, if this is not available in your space see [pre requisites](#Pre-requisites) for details on how to set up user provided services for dev credentials.

 Then you will need to create the service-broker which will be limited to the space that the app was deployed to: